Solving Matrix Games with Near-Optimal Matvec Complexity: Prox multi-point method outer loop

 \section{Prox multi-point method outer loop}

-In this section we provide and analyze our prox multi-point method.
-Section~\ref{subsec:prox-multi-general-monotone-ops} provides our general prox multi-point method for general monotone operators.
-In the context of matrix games, \Cref{subsec:prox-multi-general-monotone-ops} can be viewed as proving correctness along with iteration bound and iterate movement bounds for our outer loop. \Cref{subsec:prox-multi-matrix-games} then specializes the prox multi-point method to matrix games, thereby forming the outer loop of our ultimate algorithm for proving Theorems \ref{thm:final-result-l1-l1-aka-zero-sum} and \ref{thm:final-result-l2-l1-aka-SVM}.
-In particular, Section~\ref{subsec:prox-multi-matrix-games} handles model creation and clearing, as well as passing models to our bisection search procedure (discussed in further detail in Section~\ref{sec:MDMP-implementation}) and through it to our inner loop subproblem solver (discussed in further detail in Section~\ref{sec:sug-solver}).
-By carefully applying the movement bounds between iterates given in Section~\ref{subsec:prox-multi-general-monotone-ops}, Section~\ref{subsec:prox-multi-matrix-games} forms the backbone of the amortized analysis discussed in Section~\ref{sec:overview-of-approach} (and formally computed in Section~\ref{sec:putting-together}) to bound the total number of matvecs made over all inner loop model-update steps.
+In this section, we give the formal statement and analysis of our outer loop, albeit in more general settings which are instantiated for $\ellTwoEllOne$ and $\ellOneEllOne$ matrix games in \Cref{sec:putting-together}.
+In Section~\ref{subsec:prox-multi-general-monotone-ops}, we give our \emph{prox multi-point method} for general continuous monotone operators, and also provide a particularization of this general method, termed the \emph{dyadic prox method,} which is used in our application to matrix games.
+In the context of our ultimate outer loop for $\ellOneEllOne$ and $\ellTwoEllOne$ matrix games, \Cref{subsec:prox-multi-general-monotone-ops} can be viewed as proving correctness along with an iteration bound and iterate movement bound. \Cref{subsec:prox-multi-matrix-games} then specializes the dyadic prox method to (general) matrix games.
+In particular, Section~\ref{subsec:prox-multi-matrix-games} handles model creation and clearing, as well as passing models to our bisection search procedure (although this is abstracted through an oracle).
+By carefully applying a movement bound between iterates given in Section~\ref{subsec:prox-multi-general-monotone-ops}, Section~\ref{subsec:prox-multi-matrix-games} forms the backbone of the amortized analysis discussed in Section~\ref{sec:overview-of-approach} (and formally computed in Section~\ref{sec:putting-together}) to bound the total number of matvecs made over all inner loop model-update steps.

+But first, we give some additional preliminaries which will be used in \Cref{sec:combined-outer-loop-section} and throughout the rest of the paper.
+In particular, we formally define regret with respect to an operator and restate a standard result which reduces computing an $\epsilon$-solution to achieving $\epsilon$-regret.
+Then, we give some additional notation pertaining to multisets and the natural extension of proximal mappings (\Cref{def:proximal-mappings}) to regularization over multisets.

+\paragraph{Reducing minimax optimization to regret minimization.} As is standard in the literature, our algorithms obtain $\epsilon$-solutions by achieving $\epsilon$-regret with respect to an appropriate monotone operator.
+We define regret with respect to a general operator $g$ in \Cref{def:regret}, and then we restate a standard result in \Cref{lem:regret-bounds-the-gap} which reduces obtaining an $\epsilon$-solution of a minimax optimization problem in $f$ to regret minimization with respect to $\gm f$.
+Note that in both cases we allow nonuniform weights $\lambda^{(t)} / \Lambda$; this will be important for our algorithms in \Cref{sec:combined-outer-loop-section}.